Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Appendix.

+Notice that the two last terms of the right hand side have total mass less than $\delta$, for every $t$.
+Using Step 1 we see that every accumulation point of Cesaro averages of the first term of the right hand side tends to a Gibbs $u$-state.

+Finally we deduce that every accumulation point of the left hand side differs by a measure of total mass less than $\delta$ from a Gibbs $u$-state with uniformly log-bounded local densities.
+Since the latter property is closed, and letting $\delta$ tend to zero, we can conclude Step 2.

+\paragraph{Step 3.} We now have to prove that ergodic components of Gibbs $u$-states are still Gibbs $u$-states.
+Consider the set $\RR$ of regular points that is to say the set of elements $v\in\hM$ whose past and future Birkhoff averages exist and coincide (i.e. $\mu^+_v=\mu_v^-=\mu_v$ with notations of Definition \ref{uregular}).
+All measures $\mu_v$ are ergodic.

+A Gibbs $u$-state $\mu$ gives total measure to $\RR$ and has Lebesgue disintegration in the unstable manifolds.
+Hence $\mu$-almost every $v\in\RR$ lies inside an unstable plaque which intersects $\RR$ on a set positive Lebesgue measure.
+Using Step 2 and the fact that $\mu_v^-$ does not depend on the choice of $v$ in a given unstable manifold, one gets that for $\mu$-almost every $v\in\RR$, $\mu_v$ is an ergodic Gibbs $u$-state.

+\paragraph{Step 4.} The case of smooth discs $D$ tangent to $\hcF$ an transverse to $\W^{cs}$ (see Remark \ref{transversediscs}) follows from the fact that, by the inclination lemma, their iterates approach leaves of $\W^{cu}$ in the smooth topology.

+The case of Borel subsets of such discs of positive Lebesgue measure follows from the same Lebesgue density argument as sketched in Step 2.

 \paragraph{Acknowledgments.} This paper corresponds to the fifth chapter of my PhD thesis \cite{Al3}.
 I am deeply grateful to my supervisor Christian Bonatti for his advices, insights and great patience.
 It is also a pleasure to thank Lucia Duarte who forced me to take some time to draw the pictures, and who patiently showed me how to do.
+Finally I am thankful to the anonymous referee for his/her advices which improved the readability of the article.